Naitreey/notes-and-knowledge/cs/scala/scala.rst

 - AnyVal represents value types.

+- Scala compiles instances of value types that correspond to Java primitive types down to Java primitive type values or instances of wrapper types, in the bytecode it produces.

 - 9 predefined value types and they are non-nullable:
   Double, Float, Long, Int, Short, Byte, Char, Unit, Boolean.

+  * integral types: Byte, Short, Int, Long, Char.

+  * numeric types: integral types plus Float and Double.

+  Scala's basic types have the exact same ranges as the corresponding types in Java.

 - Like in Java, AnyVal *subclasses* are stack allocated, wherever possible (例 如作为 local variable 等 automatic storage duration 的量就可以是